KubeBlocks

 Resource Hierarchy

-Cluster → Component → InstanceSet → Pod × N
+Cluster → Component (rabbitmq) → InstanceSet → Pod × N

 ResourceRole

-ClusterUser-facing declaration — specifies the number of broker nodes, storage size, and resources
+ClusterUser-facing declaration — specifies the broker node count, storage size, and resources

 InstanceSetKubeBlocks custom workload (replaces StatefulSet); manages pods with stable identities

-PodActual running RabbitMQ broker node; each pod gets a unique ordinal and its own PVC
+PodActual running RabbitMQ broker; each pod gets a unique ordinal and its own PVC

-A RabbitMQ cluster consists of multiple broker nodes that form a single logical broker.
-An odd number of nodes (3 or 5) is recommended so that quorum queues can maintain a majority for leader election.
+An odd number of nodes (3 or 5) is recommended so that quorum queues can maintain a write majority after a single-node failure.

 Containers Inside Each Pod